opencog/atomspace-storage/opencog/persist/json/README.md

   again, this is because things may have changed.
 * please get the incoming set of the ConceptNode foo
 * Please create (Concept "bar") and (Concept "foo")
+* Please create a node called (Concept "fimble")
+* Please attach a value to this atom.
+The value should be located at the key (Predicate "fovs") and it should be a FloatValue holding the vector 1 2 3 0.4 0.5 -0.6 0.777 88 999

 JavaScript API